SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Autoclosures
 ------------

-..
-TODO: Begin with a definition of an autoclosure and a summary of why we're going to talk about deferred execution.
+An :newTerm:`autoclosure` is a closure that is created automatically to wrap an expression that's being passed as an argument to a function.
+It doesn't take any arguments, and when it's called, it returns the value of the expression that's wrapped inside of it.

-You can use a closure that doesn't take any arguments to wrap a piece of code, delaying the actual evaluation of that code until you call the closure.
+Autoclosures let you delay evaluation because the code inside isn't run until you call the closure.
 This is useful for code
 that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
-For example:
+The code below shows how an ordinary closure delays evaluation --- an autoclosure works the same way.

 .. testcode:: autoclosures